How to navigate Fiumicino airport, Rome, in 2026

 It is really, really important that you leave as much time as you can to find your way through the check-in and security processes.
 Do not leave checking your bags until the last minute.

-Important information for passengers flying to the USA with an American carrier.
+Important information for passengers flying to the USA with an American carrier

-Information for American passengers.
+A graphic depicting information for American passengers.

 N.B.
 This is probably the single most important piece of information on this page.